RLOpenCatalyst/rg-doc/source/Features.rst

 Navigation to Budget Management

- Logged as Principal Account.Click on “☰” Symbol which is available  on left side header.We can see menu like
+ Logged as Principal Account.
+Click on “☰” Symbol which is available  on left side header.
+We can see menu like

 **My projects** : Through this we can navigated to All Projects page